 The Agriculture education is imparted at the level of diploma, degree (11 major disciplines at undergraduate), masters (95 subjects at post-graduate level) and doctoral level with a total intake capacity of 35,000 students per year.
 As of now, it is estimated that there are 3,15,000 professionally qualified persons in agricultural sciences to which about 15000 graduates, 11,000 Masters and 2,500 Ph.D.s in agriculture are added every year.
 The degrees awarded by the Universities associated with the ICAR are well recognized and accepted for higher education globally and prepares them even to start their own business units including the Agri.
 Clinics and Agro Service Centers.

-The main aim of agricultural education is to prepare human resources for agriculture sector.
+The main aim of agricultural education is to prepare human resources for the agriculture sector.
 Global food demand is expected to be doubled by 2050 and at the same time natural resources are gradually reducing and deteriorating.
-Knowledge based, input efficient, Eco-friendly, and high tech precision agriculture is the next stage for which efforts have been directed by Indian Council of Agricultural Research (ICAR) and Agricultural Universities in planning, designing and executing the national agricultural educational programmes.
-In order to face the challenges like increased requirement of food quantities, demand for quality food, threat from natural disasters, dwindling rainfall, decreasing soil fertility, ever rising pollution, there is a need for more and more agriculture professionals.
-Humans can live without roads, buildings, highways, but no human can ever lived without food.
-So be proud for aspiring to become an agriculture professional.
-However, caution must be exercised while selecting the college by choosing a college which is well established, equiped with good teaching faculty, having good infrastructure, well recognised by local, regional and national bodies as well also a member of the Indian Agricultural Universities Association (IAUA), established to promote agriculture research and education in India.
+Knowledge-based, input efficient, Eco-friendly, and high tech precision agriculture is the next stage for which efforts have been directed by Indian Council of Agricultural Research (ICAR) and Agricultural Universities in planning, designing and executing the national agricultural educational programmes.
+In order to face the challenges like an increased requirement of food quantities, demand for quality food, the threat from natural disasters, dwindling rainfall, decreasing soil fertility, ever-rising pollution, there is a need for more and more agriculture professionals.
+Humans can live without roads, buildings, highways, but no human can ever live without food.
+So be proud for aspiring to become agriculture professional.
+However, caution must be exercised while selecting the college by choosing a college which is well established, equipped with good teaching faculty, having good infrastructure, well recognised by local, regional and national bodies as well also a member of the Indian Agricultural Universities Association (IAUA), established to promote agriculture research and education in India.